astromatic/visiomatic/doc/_sources/setup.rst.txt

   Enable this option to clear the image cache on startup, ensuring no cached data from previous runs is used.

 :param:`max_cache_image_count` `integer`
   Define the maximum number of images to store in the disk cache.
   The default is :param:`100`.

 :param:`max_cache_tile_count` `integer`
   Set the maximum number of image tiles to keep in the memory cache.
   The default is :param:`1000`.

 :param:`max_open_files` `integer`:
-  Specify the maximum number of files that can be opened simultaneously.
+  Specify the maximum number of files that can be opened simultaneously (between 100 and 1,000,000).
   The default is :param:`10000`.

 :param:`ultradict_cache_file` `filename`
   Define the file name for the pickled cache dictionary shared across processes.
   The default depends on the platform; on Linux it is `/dev/shm/visiomatic_cache_dict.pkl`.

-:TODO: indicate intervals.